Sledmine/forge/README.md

 mercury luabundle server
 ```

- The server bundled script requires the **compat53/** folder from this repository placed in the **lua/** folder of a SAPP server to work, this folder can't be bundled with the script.
+Server bundled script requires the **compat53/** folder from this repository placed in the **lua/** folder of a SAPP server to work, this folder can't be bundled with the script.

 If for some reason you can't use [Mercury](https://github.com/Sledmine/Mercury) to bundle the
 project, you can use [luacc](https://github.com/mihacooper/luacc), this is the bundle implementation used in [Mercury](https://github.com/Sledmine/Mercury) for modular lua projects.

+Also as now the project is using [Invader](https://github.com/SnowyMouse/invader) as part of the
+building tools due to extended file limits size, some modifications for SAPP are needed in order
+to bring support for these invader expanded maps.
+Some more nfo about this later.

 # Long way to Forge